openstack-archive/tripleo-docs/deploy-guide/source/features/domain_specific_ldap_backends.rst

 * **use_auth_pool**: Enable LDAP connection pooling for end user authentication.
-  If use_pool is disabled, then this setting is meaningless and is not used at all. (boolean value and defaults to false)
+  If use_pool is disabled, then this setting is meaningless and is not used at all. (boolean value and defaults to true)

 * **auth_pool_size**: End user auth connection pool size. (integer value and defaults to '100')